ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/interactive-cli.md

 ## Special commands {#spec-commands}

 Special commands are CLI-specific commands and are not part of the YQL syntax.
 They are intended for performing various functions that cannot be accomplished through a YQL query.
-Special commands are case sensitive.

 Command | Description
 ---|---